GrainyTV/PngCompressor/README.md

 zig build -Dtarget="x86_64-linux" -Doptimize=ReleaseFast
 ```

-The build.zig file contains the necessary build instructions, and the project should also work on Windows and macOS.
+The build.zig file contains the necessary build instructions.
+The project should also work on Windows and macOS.

 ## Usage
 PngCompressor is a command-line tool, and all interactions occur via command-line arguments.
 Currently, there are three available options: